 Upright Height: Usually one pallet is stored on the floor and one pallet high on each pair of load beams, including the load beams at the top of the uprights.

 There is no need for upright height to reach the top of the top pallet load.
+Here you can find more information on this topic.
 For example: if you plan to store pallets four high and the combined pallet, load and load beam heights including clearance equal 40″ for each pallet, you should use 10ft. high uprights.

 2) Beam Selection